 What Are the Navier-Stokes Equations?

-The basic equations of fluid motion, from intuition to mathematical form
+A clear introduction to the partial differential equations of fluid motion, from simple intuition to mathematical form

 At a high level, they say: a fluid changes its motion because of pressure, viscosity, and any forces acting on it.
 Pressure pushes fluid around, viscosity smooths out sharp differences in motion, and external forces such as gravity can drive the flow.